jvictoria13/capstone-project/README.md

 ### Lessons Learned:
 - The importance of data cleaning and preprocessing.
 - The power of AI and machine learning for audio analysis.
-- The value of iterative development and user feedback.
+- The value of IT Project Management: Streamline project management by leveraging industry-best practices with tools like Jira and Whimsical, and
+  automating repetitive tasks.